Honors College

 Honors College thesis archives collection (as of Spring 2015) are now preserved online through Walker Library’s institutional repository, JEWLScholar, and are indexed in the library’s catalog.
 There are two ways to access the Honors Thesis Collection.

-The Honors College Theses collection is also discoverable in VuFind, the library’s public interface of the library catalog.
+The Honors College Theses collection is also discoverable in VuFind.
+This is the library’s public interface of the library catalog.
 This MTSU Theses collection in the catalog includes Ph.D. dissertations, Masters theses, and Honors theses.
-You can limit the search parameters to only include Honors theses by typing “honors” in the search box and clicking “Find” to repopulate with only Honors theses, as depicted in this image.
+You can limit the search parameters to only include Honors theses by typing “honors” in the search box and clicking “Find” to repopulate with only Honors theses.

 The thesis archives before 2015 are printed copies maintained in Special Collections (4th floor) of the James E. Walker Library.
-These are also cataloged and depicted with the red arrow in this image.
+These are also cataloged and depicted with the red arrow.
+It is depicted in the image to the right.

-Instructions on how to navigate JEWLScholar and how to use your thesis published in JEWLScholar
+View instructions on how to navigate JEWLScholar and how to use your thesis published in JEWLScholar.

 Contact Us